Charleston Scuba Diving

 Welcome aboard!
 We’re happy you’ve decided to join us on one of our exciting expeditions offshore!
 Charleston diving is like nothing else you’ll experience on the East Coast.
 Our sites are close enough to the warm, clear waters of the Gulf Stream to draw colorful tropical species up from the south, but also deep enough to draw large pelagic animals such as sharks, turtles, dolphins and big rays from the open ocean.
 Our wrecks and reefs are the only structures that populate an otherwise featureless sandy bottom, which means that these sites are always teeming with fish.
 And not just little fish.
 At any given time, you’re almost guaranteed to be surrounded by massive schools of amberjack, spadefish, pinfish, snapper, or even barracuda.
 Visit our dive shop before heading out, and stock up on all of the best gear!

 Diving in Charleston is a very special experience, but it also presents some unique challenges that may be new to divers who typically dive in tropical, shallow-water environments.
 So here are a few important things to keep in mind:

-- Use the lines!
-Because we often dealing with surface current, we set up an easy system of lines to help you pull yourself from the back of the boat directly to the site.
+Because we are often dealing with surface current, we set up an easy system of lines to help you pull yourself from the back of the boat directly to the site.
 If you attempt to make a free descent to the site without using the lines, you risk exhausting yourself, running out of air, or getting lost on the bottom.

-The takeaway is this: Our crew will do everything it can to make your trip comfortable, safe and enjoyable.
+The takeaway is this: Our crew will do everything we can to make your trip comfortable, safe, and enjoyable.
 But as a diver, you are responsible for diving within the limits of your training and experience.
 Please take the above points to heart, and you will have a great time.
-Look forward to diving with you!
+Look forward to diving off of Charleston with you!